 Takeaway: The LARGEST church in the world.
 Period.

 If you agree that size doesn’t mean everything then I am about to conflict everything I just said.
 I have never seen anything that’s quite big (Of course, Saint Peter’s Basilica is the largest cathedral in the world, and it’s 4 times larger than the second-largest cathedral in the world in terms of volume) and trust me: it was impressive, jaw-dropping, wowing.
 I had to gasp in awe as I enter because it was just so… huge.
 Every corner there is a sculpture, and every corner there is an art.
 My heading was spinning at all angles I was worried that I broke my neck.
-Of course, there were thousands of artworks that worth admirations, and I would probably go back to Rome to appreciate them one by one.
+Of course, there were thousands of artworks worth admirations, and I would probably go back to Rome to appreciate them one by one.

-Talking about sending a postcard back home and Vatican and throwing a coin into the Trevi Fountain over the shoulder…
+Talking about sending a postcard back home and the Vatican and throwing a coin into the Trevi Fountain over the shoulder…

 Antoni Gaudi’s organic and unique style in architecture has influenced the world profoundly and I admire his work so much for a long time.
 “Organic” is such a great, and truthful word to describe Gaudi’s work.
-He regarded a building as a human body covered with skin, the structure itself were flesh and bones, so it’s curvy, and it has an element of randomness to the way he created art.
+He regarded a building as a human body covered with skin, the structure itself was flesh and bones, so it’s curvy, and it has an element of randomness to the way he created art.
 Antoni Gaudi has countless masterpieces left behind and his final unfinished project, the Sagrada Familia, alone is already a lot to talk about.